 - If you regularly provide day care for children under the age of eight for more than two hours in any day, then registration with Ofsted may be necessary.

 - The registration process involves filling in an application form and providing details about other people associated with the care.

 - Ofsted will need to be satisfied that you are a suitable person, and will expect certain qualifications or recommend some training.

-Under Part X of the Children Act 1989, you are required to register with Ofsted if you are offering certain types of care facilities for children under the age of eight for more than 2 hours.
-This applies regardless of whether the child belongs to a member of staff (e.g., a crèche for employees) or a guest (e.g., a childcare service or kids’ activity group).
+Under Part X of the Children Act 1989, you are required to register with Ofsted if you are offering certain types of care facilities for children under the age of eight for more than two hours.
+This applies regardless of whether the child belongs to a member of staff (e.g. a crèche for employees) or a customer (e.g. a childcare service or kids’ activity group).

 Does this apply to me?

 - if the child is over the age of eight, or;